Skip to main content

 ‘Climb the Corona’ Tour

-The Corona Chapel was built in the 12th century to house the crown - corona in latin - of St Thomas Becket’s skull, sliced off during his murder, and revered as a saintly relic.
+The Corona Chapel was built in the 12th century to house the crown - ‘corona’ in Latin - of St Thomas Becket’s skull, which had been sliced off during his murder and was revered as a saintly relic.

 Explore the chapel, usually closed to the public, giving you the opportunity to explore the tombs of Cardinal Reginald Pole and Archbishop Temple, and view the wonderful stained glass windows in more detail, before climbing the 95 steps to the top of the Corona Tower itself and experience amazing views across the city in all directions.